Industry partnerships and professional experience

 In October 2016 a memorandum of understanding was signed between the Southern Aboriginal Corporation (SAC), Bringing Them Home Committee (BTHC WA) and Curtin University to provide opportunities for our students to undertake practice-based learning for credit toward their degrees at the former mission sites.

-Information Studies students undertake practicums.
+Libraries, Archives, Records and Information Science (LARIS) students undertake practicums.
 Information and documentation related to practicum placements is available for:

 - prospective students